 Sometimes, there isn’t a substantial difference between iPhone models, but the company is constantly pushing its latest tech.
 That’s because management knows buyers will get bored and move elsewhere unless there are new features added on a frequent basis.

 This conundrum is even more apparent in the video game industry.
 You do have the occasional video game that seems to have everlasting longevity.
 Although, even those games (like Minecraft) get pretty consistent updates.
-For the most part, video game developers need to regularly release new games in order to stay relevant.
+For the most part, video game developers need to regularly release new games in order to stay relevant, you can learn more about minecraft and minecraft hosting by checking out websites online such as ggservers.com, or another website of your choosing, if minecraft is the game that you are into but you may want to check out a new game.
 And who knows if the new games will be popular…

 There’s no better example of this situation than with Zynga(NASDAQ: ZNGA).
 The company became incredibly popular with its FarmVille game on Facebook.
 Games like Words With Friends also have done quite well on mobile platforms.

 However, by the time the company had its IPO, it was already starting to lose momentum.
 The new games could not attract customers like they used to.
 There were a lot more competitors in the mobile space, and that’s where all the casual gaming was taking place (as opposed to social media platforms).